Constance R. Uphold, Ph.D., ARNP, BC, FAAN

 The GRECC provides a diversified array of career development activities for professionals in multiple disciplines.
 Clinical traineeships in optometry, psychology, social work, physical therapy, occupational therapy, speech, audiology, nursing and pharmacy are available - see OAA website link.
 To enhance the knowledge and skills of the next generation of professionals caring for our older population, the GRECC plans interdisciplinary learning activities, such a clinical experiences in the VA GEM (Geriatric Evaluation Management) and the Palliative Care units, weekly aging and geriatrics clinical seminars, and periodic networking events.

 In addition, the GRECC offers career development programs for professionals who are interested in research careers in aging.
 Pre- and post-doctoral fellowships are available for nurses.
-In collaboration with the VA Rehabilitation Outcomes Research Center (RORC), the VA Brain Rehabilitation Outcomes Resarch Center (BRRC), and the University of Florida Institute of Aging and Geriatrics, the GRECC offers weekly interdisciplinary lectures, career develepopment seminars, and workshops in writing grants and manuscripts.
+In collaboration with the VA Center of Innovation on Disability and Rehabilitation Research (CINDRR), the VA Brain Rehabilitation Outcomes Research Center (BRRC), and the University of Florida Institute of Aging and Geriatrics, the GRECC offers weekly interdisciplinary lectures, career develepopment seminars, and workshops in writing grants and manuscripts.

 Institute on Aging & Department Of Aging and Geriatric Research